marbu/blog-marbu-eu/posts/2021-03-28-hakyll-fedora.md

 ```

 When we check the size of the executable, we see that it's quite large.
 That is
-because like golang, haskell compiler uses static linking.
-From the system
+because like golang, haskell compiler uses static linking by default.
-perspective, the executable is dynamically linked though.
-If the size is
+From the system perspective, the executable is dynamically linked though.
+If
-bothering us, we can try to stripe the binary to save about 25% of the
+we stripe the binary, we can save about 25% of the executable size.
-executable size.

 ```
 $ ls -lh site